 - To become comfortable working with cultures other than their own, to appreciate the skills, resources, and contributions of people different from themselves, and to understand that there are different perspectives on international issues.

 GVI has formed several partnerships that are integral in achieving our aims and objectives.
-Our main partners currently are the Taplamu Royal Navy Base and several local schools such as the Ban Nam Khem Public school and the Community Development Centre.
-We have other schools in the area where we have previously conducted workshops and construction activities, eg FED and Ban Yan Yao School in Takuapa, the Camillian Social Centre, and Koh Prathong School.
+Our main partners currently are the Royal Thai Navy, based in Taplamu, several local schools such as the Ban Nam Khem Public school and the Community Development Centre, and the Department of Marine and Coastal Restoration (DMCR).
+We have other schools in the area where we have previously conducted workshops and construction activities, including FED and Ban Yan Yao School in Takuapa and Koh Phra Thong School.

 Students will be conducting bird surveys in the village to help collect scientific data and add it to citizen science databases.
 Students will also be partaking in debris removal and survey projects in coastal areas and local towns, and/or mangrove-planting initiatives with the aim of restoring disturbed coastal habitats.
 To boost local sea turtle conservation efforts, students will assist with the turtle head start program.
-Students may clean sea turtle tanks or may apply anti-fungal iodine solution as instructed by Centre staff.
+Students will clean sea turtle tanks and apply anti-fungal iodine solution as instructed by GVI staff.
 Students will have the chance to get up close and personal with these incredible creatures and contribute to the long-term goal of increasing wild green turtle populations in Southern Thailand.
-Students will also have the chance to construct behaviour enrichment devices and to observe their effect on the turtles in the tanks.
+Students will also have the chance to construct behavior enrichment devices and to observe their effect on the turtles in the tanks.

 The schedule changes week to week and is dependent upon the changing needs of our community partners.
 Students can expect to work on a variety of projects each week with service work roughly evenly divided between conservation and community development.

 Language Requirements: All students must have proficiency in the English language.
 Students must be able to understand and adhere to health and safety protocols as well as project specific training from our field staff.